 Part of this is how they are displayed on the portal.
 Classed alongside the D series as “General purpose” but with a much more attractive price point, the B-Series appears to be a winner for all your workloads.

-Comparing a B2ms and a D2s_V3, there is a saving of approximately ten euro per month.
+Comparing a B2ms and a D2s_V3, there is a clear saving oper month regardless of your consumption offer.
 You can see they have the same amount of vCPU and RAM.
 Which is the most common deciding factor when sizing a VM.
-However, if you look closer you’ll notice the B series actually has more Max IOPS, how or why is that possible?
-(Read a previous post on iops etc here)
+However, the B-Series has some unique features.

 The B-series VMs are designed to offer “burstable” performance.
-They leverage flexible CPU usage, suitable for workloads that will run for a long time using a small fraction of the CPU performance possible and then spike to needing the full power of the CPU due to incoming traffic or required work.
+They leverage flexible CPU usage, suitable for workloads that will run for a long time using as small a fraction of the CPU performance as possible and then spike to needing the full performance of the CPU due to incoming traffic or required work.

-This burst isn’t unlimited though.
+So the the ability to burst sounds great for certain workloads, however, it obviously isn’t unlimited.
 While B-Series VMs are running in the low-points and not fully utilizing the baseline performance of the CPU, your VM instance builds up credits.
 When the VM has accumulated enough credit, you can burst your usage, up to 100% of the vCPU for the period of time when your application requires the higher CPU performance.